What You Should Consider If You Have An AC That Uses R-22 Refrigerant

 Why Is R-22 Refrigerant Price So Expensive?

 One thing a lot of people don’t realize is that R-22 is expensive.
-It might be available today, but r-22 refrigerant price of it is sky-high.
-Due to it being phased out, manufacturers are refraining from producing any more of it.
+It might be available today, but R-22 refrigerant price is sky-high.
+Due to the phase-out, manufacturers were refraining from producing any more of it even before the deadline.
 This circumstance has led to a low supply and high demand, which pushes the price of it up.
 The price of R22 is continuously increasing.
-As the cutoff date approaches, the costs will likely continue to skyrocket.

 If your home’s HVAC system leaks or if your refrigerant goes below a certain level, then you can expect to pay a lot of money to repair your system.
 If your AC needs a repair during the peak season, then you can expect to pay an extremely high price for R-22 refrigerant.
 We predict that between now and January 2020 that there will be massive spikes in the price.
 This increase will be noticeable once the summer arrives and as we progress throughout the summer.